 ASYLUM TODAY: THE GLOBAL CONTEXT

-Of the 65 million displaced persons, about a third (21.3 million) are refugees (those who have had their refugee status positively assessed) and one twentieth (3.2 million) are asylum seekers whose claims for asylum have not yet been processed.
-The remaining 40.8 million, the largest component, are internally displaced persons, people who have been displaced but remain within their own country.
-About three quarters (16.1 million) of the 21.3 million refugees are under the UNHCR’s mandate and about one quarter (5.2 million) are Palestinian refugees under the mandate of the UNRWA.
+Of the 68.5 million displaced persons, about a third (25.3 million) are refugees (those who have had their refugee status positively assessed) and one twentieth (3.1 million) are asylum seekers whose claims for asylum have not yet been processed.
+The remaining 40 million, the largest component, are internally displaced persons, people who have been displaced but remain within their own country.
+The majority (19.9 million) of the 25.3 million refugees are under the UNHCR’s mandate with 5.4 million being Palestinian refugees under the mandate of the UNRWA.

 Breakdown of displaced persons worldwide